wsaihopfsg/vos-scripting-how-to/soln/ReadDial/ReadDial.rst

 * Line 1: Calculate how many marks the needle is away from the polar axis, ignoring ambiguity
 * Lines 2-3: Rounding, assuming that the needle is always exactly on a mark

 * Line 4: For most values, we do not need special treatment as shown in white.
-Output to ``readVal``
+Output this temporary value to ``readVal``

   .. image:: /soln/ReadDial/ambiguouscode.jpg

 * Line 5: In white or red region
-* Line 7: In red region that requires recalculation, and output to ``readVal``
+* Line 7: In red region that requires recalculation, and output new result to ``readVal``
-* Line 11: In green region that requires recalculation, and output to ``readVal``
+* Line 11: In green region that requires recalculation, and output new result to ``readVal``
 * Line 14: Display ``readVal`` to the ``Inspection Status Box``

 Running the solution